danilol-zz/coya_challenge/challenge.md

 Frontend
 * The fonts you sent me were in the .TTF format, I thought was better to convert to .WOFF for browser compatibility
 * The icons had to be centralized
+* For the background I had the possibility of using css class or just simply changing the svg color directly.
+My choice was the easisest one.